-Interpreting – is one of the most challenging tasks within the translators' trade.
-It requires both superior command of the spoken foreign language, which shall supported by a comprehensive knowledge of the subject matter, - and accompanied by the ability to convey the content and ideas of the speaker correctly and in full.
+Interpreting is one of the most demanding tasks in the translation profession.
+It requires both an excellent command of the spoken foreign language, supported by a thorough knowledge of the subject matter, and the ability to convey the content and ideas of the speaker correctly and fully.

 Interpreters are constantly present at international events, including business negotiations, conferences, trade fairs, etc.

-Today, three kinds of interpreting services – consecutive, simultaneous and chuchotage – are available at HQ-translate s.r.o., depending on your requirements and format of the event.
+Today, three types of interpreting services – consecutive, simultaneous and chuchotage – are available at HQ-translate s.r.o., depending on your requirements and format of the event.

 International events that as a rule require interpreting services: